DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 Read about [what teacher training is like doing a QTS with PGCE with one training provider](/blog/what-to-expect-on-your-teacher-training).

+## Holidays
+Teacher training aligns with the school year.
+You get holidays at Christmas and Easter in-line with university holidays.
+If your placement goes across half terms you'll have the school half term to catch up and perhaps even get ahead with your planning.
+But dates of the holidays in schools near you may not be the same as the university or your placement schools.

 ## How you’ll be assessed

 There are two types of assessments you’ll have as part of your training - formative and summative.
 Formative assessments are less formal and happen throughout your course.
 Summative assessments are formal assessments, usually at the end of your course.